Ask the Experts: Understanding the Pilot Reporting Template (PRT)

 At Source Intelligence, our regulatory experts work alongside key decision-makers shaping the future of supply chain sustainability.
 Nikki Johnson, our VP of Environmental Engineering, serves on several international committees that assist in the formation of new supply chain regulations before they are enacted.

-We asked Nikki about a new reporting template developed by the Responsible Minerals Initiative (RMI) intended to improve supply chain transparency between companies and suppliers of unregulated minerals—the Pilot Reporting Template (PRT).
+We asked Nikki about a new reporting template developed by the Responsible Minerals Initiative (RMI) intended to improve supply chain transparency between companies and suppliers of additional minerals—the Pilot Reporting Template (PRT).

 What problem is the Pilot Reporting Template (PRT) solving?